bluzelle/swarmDB/README.md

 ./b2
 sudo ./b2 install
 ```
-If you are getting errors that some Python headers are missing you need to install python-dev with
+If you are getting errors that some Python headers are missing you need to install python-dev with and re-run b2 again
 ```
 apt-get install python-dev
 ```